deweysasser/docker-name-proxy-server/README.md

 will invoke "kill -HUP 1" inside that container.
 If the 'proxy.notify' label has a value, that value is taken as a command to run inside the container to notify of configuration changes.

+## Updating Route 53

+When run with command line argument "--route53", the container will attempt to update the appropriate Route 53 zone for the name in the proxy.host (or environment) labels.

+In this mode it uses either the contents of ~/.aws/credentials (by default there are none) or additional command line arguments --key and --secret for AWS credenitals.

+The IP address can be encoded on the commad line (with --my-ip <IP>), introspected using a public IP address service (--public-ip-service), or introspected using AWS metadata service.
+The the last case, the "--aws-external-ip" flag specifies using the external, public IP of the instance and "--aws-internal-ip" flag specifies using the local, internal IP of the instance.
+The default is to use a public web service to determine the external IP address.

+In all cases, if updating Route 53 fails, the program will continue to attempt other updates.

 ## Load Balancing